 You’ll be working with buyers and sellers as well as performing administrative duties.
 When you’re doing it all, IT’S ALL UP TO YOU!

-One of the greatest coaches Coach Michael ever had told him one day, “Michael, if you don’t have an assistant, YOU ARE ONE!”
+Coach Michael had a great coach who told him one day, “Michael, if you don’t have an assistant, YOU ARE ONE!”
 (Check out our blog on, “If you don’t have an assistant, YOU ARE ONE!”)
 This was some of the best advice Coach Michael ever received.

 So, what did he do?
-He went out and HIRED AN ASSISTANT right away!
-She was his executive assistant, transaction coordinator, listing coordinator… ALL THOSE THINGS all rolled into one position.
-Coach Michael’s assistant helped him not only DOUBLE or TRIPLE, but QUADROUPLE his business within their first year together.
+He HIRED AN ASSISTANT right away!
+She was his administrative assistant, transaction coordinator, listing coordinator… ALL THOSE THINGS all rolled into one position.
+Coach Michael’s assistant helped him not only DOUBLE or TRIPLE his business, but QUADROULE within their first year together.

-Once you have an executive assistant, it’s time to bring on another lender.
+Once you have an administrative assistant, it’s time to bring on another lender.

 WHY?
-Because you never want “one pig at the trouth”.
-If you want your pigs to get fatter faster, and you want more production out of them, put them at the same troth and get them to compete for the food (in this case, the leads).
+Because you never want “one pig at the trough”.
+If you want your pigs to get fatter faster, and you want more production out of them, put them at the same trough and get them to compete for the food (in this case, the leads).

-As quickly as you hired your new executive assistant, you’ll want to bring on another lender.
+As quickly as you hired your new administrative assistant, you’ll want to bring on another lender.

 Once you’ve done that, you will be ready for your first two Buyer’s Agents.